2021 B2B Content Marketing Analysis

 Aside from a blog, the research strongly suggests that 28% of the B2B enterprises are making small investments in their content marketing.
-However, the majority of the B2B enterprises are invested in the content marketing and the SEO.
+However, the majority of the B2B enterprises are invested in content marketing and SEO.

 A fair number of B2B enterprises are either not using the content as part of their marketing approach, or their content marketing is happening off-site (with social media networks including LinkedIn).
 It’s also good to know about the SEO trends to boost your rankings in 2021.

 60% of B2B Enterprises Use WordPress CMS

-Across 360 SaaS enterprises with existing blogs, we have identified 25 type of content management system in usage.
-The best choice among them was WordPress, used by 61% enterprises.
+Across 360 SaaS enterprises with existing blogs, we have identified 25 type of content management systems in usage.
+The best choice among them was WordPress, used by 61% of enterprises.

 Note: We were not able to fully discover the CMS usage by 53 of the enterprises on our list (10.5%).
 These are possibly custom-built solutions or not-so-popular CMSs.

-According to BuildWith, WordPress is the World’s most popular CMS.
+According to BuiltWith, WordPress is the World’s most popular CMS.

 So, the fact WordPress came out on the top shouldn’t come as a surprise.

-However, 60% of all B2B blogs, its really interesting to know how dominant WordPress is in B2B world.
-Second most popular CMS was HubSpot, it was used by 9% of the enterprises we analyzed.
+However, 60% of all B2B blogs, it is really interesting to know how dominant WordPress is in B2B world.
+The second most popular CMS was HubSpot, it was used by 9% of the enterprises we analyzed.

 38% of B2B Enterprises Blogs Publish Content to Educate their Audience

 Across the enterprises we analyzed, there were 4 distinct use cases for enterprise blogs:

 - Enterprise News: This type of blogs focuses on the enterprise and its products.